DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 Overview

-The ChatPromptBuilder component creates prompts using static or dynamic templates written in Jinja2 syntax, by processing a list of chat messages.
+The ChatPromptBuilder component creates prompts using static or dynamic templates written in Jinja2 syntax, by processing a list of chat messages or a special string template.
 The templates contain placeholders like {{ variable }} that are filled with values provided during runtime.
 You can use it for static prompts set at initialization or change the templates and variables dynamically while running.

-To use it, start by providing a list of ChatMessage objects as the template.
-ChatMessage is a data class that includes message content, a role (who generated the message, such as userassistantsystemfunction), and optional metadata.
+ChatMessage is a data class that includes message content, a role (who generated the message, such as userassistantsystemtool), and optional metadata.

 The builder looks for placeholders in the template and identifies the required variables.
 You can also list these variables manually.
 During runtime, the run method takes the template and the variables, fills in the placeholders, and returns the completed prompt.
 If required variables are missing.
 If the template is invalid, the builder raises an error.